urbit/urbit/urb/zod/pub/docs/dev/hoon/runes/wt/wtls.md

     0

-Here is a simple example of `?+` showing that although the cases must match the icon of its input, all possible cases don't need to be covered since `?+` has a default case.
+Here is a simple example of `?+` showing that although the cases must match the [span]() of its input, all possible cases don't need to be covered since `?+` has a default case.
 We create a core, `cor` that takes an input `typ`, a `@ta`.
 Calling `cor` selects one of our cases when it is covered, or the default.